chakra-ui/panda/website/pages/docs/theming/text-styles.md

 ## Best Practices

+### Avoid layout properties

-To ensure the consistency of your design system, it's important to avoid adding layout properties (margin, padding, etc.) or color properties (background, colors, etc.) to the text styles.
+To ensure the consistency of your design system, avoid applying layout properties (like margin, padding, etc.) or color properties (background, colors, etc.) to the text styles.

-### Naming text styles
+### Naming conventions

-In practice, we recommend using the same text style names used by designers on your team.
+We recommend using the same text style names used by designers on your team.
 Here are common ideas on how to name text styles:

 - Sized-based naming system (`xs`, `sm`, `md`, `lg`, `xl`)
 - Semantic naming system that corresponds to respective html tags in production (`caption`, `paragraph`, `h1`, `h2`)